OwenTruong/Handout-Generator/journal.md

 - It is a pain to make my code both nodejs and browser friendly.
 That is why I created a class that will handle that...
 OpaqueEnv...

 - I might want to explore resolve.alias to make imports look more slick.

+10/24/22
+- Maybe type files should be used as a guide in PDF.ts, then we can implement all the variables in their respective class.